 (Approved by the Executive Committee of the Board of Governors of McGill University, April 10, 1995)

 The Osler Library, (hereinafter, "the Library") is associated with three different communities:

-a) as a service to the McGill medical community, the Library needs communication with, and advice from the Department of Social Studies of Medicine in particular, and the Faculty of Medicine more generally, especially with regard to services and facilities;
+a) as a service to the McGill medical community, the Library needs communication with, and advice from the Department of Social Studies of Medicine in particular, and the Faculty of Medicine and Health Sciences more generally, especially with regard to services and facilities;

 b) as a library within the McGill University Libraries, the Library needs communication with the library system, particularly with regard to its University appropriations, personnel policies and integration of services and facilities with other McGill libraries;